silverstripe-terraformers/keys-for-cache/README.md

 To reiterate:
 We no longer want to create cache keys that contain tonnes or info based on all of our dependencies.
-Instead, we want to create lean and intuitive cache keys which we invalidate when dependencies require them to be.
+Instead, we want to create lean cache keys which we invalidate when dependencies require them to be.

 ## Setup and configuration